Medical helicopter crashes on Sacramento highway, leaving 3 in critical condition

 By Diego Mendoza, Sarah Dewberry, CNN

-(CNN) — Three people are in critical condition after a medical helicopter crashed on a California highway Monday evening, according to fire officials.
+(CNN) — Three people were transported to hospital in critical condition after a medical helicopter crashed on a California highway Monday evening, according to fire officials.

-The victims, two women and a man, were transported to local hospitals, Sacramento Fire Capt.
+One of the victims was rescued after being trapped underneath the helicopter, Sacramento Fire Capt.
 Justin Sylvia told reporters from the scene.
-One of the victims was rescued after being trapped underneath the helicopter, he said.

 “The captain immediately sequestered the help of just civilians that were standing around.
 They were able to lift part of that helicopter out and get that victim out,” Sylvia said.

 FAA records show the helicopter was registered to REACH Air Medical Services.
-There was no patient on board, but a pilot, nurse and paramedic were on board, Sylvia told reporters.
+There was no patient on board, but a pilot, nurse and paramedic were on board, Sylvia told reporters, adding that no cars were involved in the crash.

+In a statement on social media, REACH said it was aware of the accident involving its helicopter.

+“We are in the process of determining the details of this situation, as well as the condition of the REACH crew involved, who were all taken to area hospitals, it said.
+“We appreciate the concern and support from our community and will share updates when appropriate.”

 “There’s a pretty large debris field,” Sylvia said, calling it “extremely lucky” that there weren’t more victims.